 CBB experiments impart lessons of surface chemistry science38.
 The CBB is similar to a soap bubble blown from a straw into the air, where likewise, a water bubble is blown into an organic solvent.
 One will notice that a water bubble is hardly inflated when membrane lipids are not included in either the water bubble or the organic solvent.
 In the absence of amphipathic lipids, the surface tension at a water–oil interface is high, and the intra-bubble pressure for blowing a bubble will be high.
-This is a realization of the Laplace equation (ΔP = 2 &#947;/R, where ΔP is the intra-bubble pressure, &#947; is the surface tension, and R is the bubble radius).
-When the concentration of lipids in either the organic phase or the electrolyte solution is high, the density of lipids in the monolayer increases, as dictated by the Gibbs adsorption isotherm (–d&#947; = Γi d&#181;i, where Γi is the surface excess of compound i, and &#181;i is the chemical potential of component i)39, leading to a lower surface tension and ease of bubble formation.
+This is a realization of the Laplace equation (ΔP = 2 γ/R, where ΔP is the intra-bubble pressure, γ is the surface tension, and R is the bubble radius).
+When the concentration of lipids in either the organic phase or the electrolyte solution is high, the density of lipids in the monolayer increases, as dictated by the Gibbs adsorption isotherm (–dγ= Γi dμi, where Γi is the surface excess of compound i, and μi is the chemical potential of component i)39, leading to a lower surface tension and ease of bubble formation.
 In the CBB, the bilayer can be observed from a tangential angle (Figure 2), and the contact angle between the monolayer and bilayer is measurable.
-This angle represents an equilibrium between the surface tensions of the monolayer and bilayer (Young equation: &#947;bi = &#947;mo cos(θ), where &#947;bi is the bilayer tension, &#947;mo is the monolayer tension, and θ is the contact angle).
-The changes in the contact angle indicate changes in the bilayer tension, given that the monolayer tension is evaluated from changes in the contact angle as a function of the membrane potential (Young-Lippmann equation: &#947;mo = Cm V2/4 (cos(θ0) - cos(θv)), where Cm is the membrane capacitance, V is the membrane potential, and θ0 and θv are the contact angles at 0 and V mV, respectively)40–42.
+This angle represents an equilibrium between the surface tensions of the monolayer and bilayer (Young equation: γbi = γmo cos(θ), where γbi is the bilayer tension, γmo is the monolayer tension, and θ is the contact angle).
+The changes in the contact angle indicate changes in the bilayer tension, given that the monolayer tension is evaluated from changes in the contact angle as a function of the membrane potential (Young-Lippmann equation: γmo = Cm V2/4 (cos(θ0) - cos(θv)), where Cm is the membrane capacitance, V is the membrane potential, and θ0 and θv are the contact angles at 0 and V mV, respectively)40–42.
 When two bubbles are close enough, they approach each other spontaneously.
 This is due to the van der Waals force, and we can visually observe this dynamic process in CBB formation.

 A CBB system consists of distinct phases: namely, a bulk oil phase, water bubbles coated with a monolayer, and a contacting bilayer (Figure 3).
 These are reminiscent of the multiple phases observed in a PLB, such as a solvent-containing torus around the bilayer phase and a thin organic phase sandwiched by two monolayers43,44.
 In the CBB, the monolayer phase is continuous with the bilayer leaflet, and lipid molecules readily diffuse between the monolayer and the leaflet.
 The monolayer phase covers most of the bubble surface, constituting the major phase that serves as a lipid reservoir.
 Because the hydrophobic tail of lipids in the monolayer extends outward to the bulk oil phase, the bilayer interior or the hydrophobic core opens to the bulk oil phase.
 Thus, a hydrophobic substance injected into the oil phase close to the bilayer is able to readily access the bilayer interior.
 This is the membrane perfusion technique we had developed recently45, by which the lipid composition in the bilayer is changed rapidly (within a second) during single-channel current recordings.
 We found that the cholesterol content in the bilayer could be reversibly controlled by switching the cholesterol perfusion on and off45.
 In the event that the concentration of the relevant substance in the monolayer and bilayer differs, the concentration gradient of the relevant substance is immediately dissolved through diffusion, which is known as the Marangoni effect46,47.
 On the other hand, flip-flops across the monolayers are slow48–50.